mfoldes/dgx-spark-playbooks/nvidia/txt2kg/assets/deploy/services/vllm/README.md

 - Ensure sufficient VRAM for the model
 - Check HuggingFace cache: `ls ~/.cache/huggingface/hub`
 - For gated models, set HF_TOKEN environment variable

+- Confirm the container picked up the expected environment variables by checking the startup log (the script prints every option before launching the server).
+- The server binds to `VLLM_HOST:VLLM_PORT`, so firewalls or different hostnames can block health probes.
+- HuggingFace downloads are cached under `/root/.cache/huggingface`; ensure that volume is writable when running outside of Docker Compose.

 ## Comparison with Ollama